-The red cell distribution width (RDW) is a measurement derived from the red blood cell distribution curves generated on automated hematology analyzers and is an indicator of variation in red blood cell (RBC) size within a blood sample.
+The red cell distribution width (RDW) is a measurement derived from the red blood cell distribution curves generated on automated hematology analyzers and is an indicator of variation in RBC size within a blood sample.
 The RDW is used along with the indices (MCV, MCH, MCHC) to describe a population of RBCs.
 The RDW measures the deviation of the RBC width, not the actual width or size of individual cells.

 The two RDW measurements currently in use are the red cell distribution width - coefficient of variation (RDW-CV) and the red cell distribution width - standard deviation (RDW-SD).